hhpamu/hhpamu.github.io/_pages/cv.md

   * Tested flexible connectors for FREEs to determine operating pressures of a simple FREE-FREE-rigid member structure and identify areas of improvement, consequently, added rigid constraints to flexible connectors to increase operating pressure

-Other Experience
+Additional Experience
 ======
 * **MechSE Innovation Studio Volunteer**, University of Illinois, March 2020-May 2022
   * Assisted an average of 15 students per day in setting 3D prints for mechanical design and project-based courses
   * Troubleshooted technical maintenance issues of 3D Printer equipment to ensure smooth operation by fixing position of carriage on guide rails and programming printer to re-calibrate settings
   * Monitored student prints for quality and prevented failures
+  * Managed part sales and inventory during the academic year
+  * Maintained tools and equipment in working condition to reduce user wait times

 * **American Society of Mechanical Engineers (ASME)**, University of Illinois, August 2019-April 2020
   * Member of the Special Projects committee involved in building interactive exhibits for Homecoming in Fall and Engineering Open House (EOH) in Spring
   * Designed arm mechanism of the 2019 Homecoming float, The Alma Mater
-  * Constructed the Strandbeest interactive exhibit for 2020 Engineering Open House (EOH) (repurposed for 2021 EOH) using Creo and laser cut wood
+  * Collaborated with a team of four to design and construct the Strandbeest interactive exhibit for 2020 Engineering Open House (EOH) (repurposed for 2021 EOH) using Creo and laser cut wood

 <!---
 * **Illinois Formula Electric**, University of Illinois, August 2019-December 2019